jacobemcken/jacobemcken.github.io/_posts/2005-07-15-samba-shares-on-nfs-mounted-filesystem-bad-idea.markdown

 categories:
 - Linux
 tags: []
-comments: []
+comments: false
 ---
-<p>Today I implemented a strage server at a customer... the result wasn't satisfying.<br />
+Today I implemented a strage server at a customer... the result wasn't satisfying.
 I shared the files with NFS to the other servers.
-Samba shares of NFS mounted filesystems are NOT recommendable!<br />
+Samba shares of NFS mounted filesystems are NOT recommendable!
-It makes Outlook fuck up if you have your pst files on a samba share and the finacial system C5 can only have one user logged in because NFS make some locks on files (at least I think that is the reason).</p>
+It makes Outlook fuck up if you have your pst files on a samba share and the finacial system C5 can only have one user logged in because NFS make some locks on files (at least I think that is the reason).

-<p>Anyways... just wanted to tell you all to test twice (or some more) before you do something like that.<br />
+Anyways... just wanted to tell you all to test twice (or some more) before you do something like that.
-I have't looked further into it, to see if it is possible to optimize on some settings.</p>
+I have't looked further into it, to see if it is possible to optimize on some settings.